American Benefits Council: Impact on legislation

 The Council was active during the development of President Obama’s healthcare reform bill, the Patient Protection and Affordable Care Act (PPACA).
-The Council published a set of proposals on reforming health care quality, cost and coverage and met with members of Congress and presidential transition team officials in January of 2009, shortly before President Obama’s inauguration.
+The Council published a set of proposals on reforming health care quality, cost and coverage and met with members of Congress and presidential transition team officials in January 2009, shortly before President Obama’s inauguration.
 Council members continued to point out various consequences of the law both during Congressional debate and afterward, helping to produce the best possible legislation.
 President James Klein testified before the U.S. Senate Finance Committee on May 12, 2009 on financing health care reform and again before the U.S. House of Representatives Committee on Education and Labor on June 23, 2009 on the Tri-Committee (Education and Labor, Ways and Means and Energy and Commerce committees) Draft Proposal for Health Care Reform.

 The Council also contributed to and/or influenced a number of other pieces of legislation.
 During the development of the Pension Protection Act (PPA), Council members testified before the House Education and the Workforce Committee on March 2, 2005, before the House Ways and Means Subcommittee on Select Revenue Measures on March 8, 2005 and before the Senate House, Education, Labor and Pensions (HELP) Committee on April 26, 2005.
 The council discussed regulation of swaps as they relate to pension plan investments during the development of the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 Council members spoke out against the Patients’ Bill of Rights and the Health Security Act; these bills did not pass.
 The council was also vocal about the Consolidated Omnibus Budget Reconciliation Act of 1985, HIPAA, the Tax Act of 1986, ERISA, EGTRRA.